 By stacking baskets on a countertop, you can store linens, dishware or any other items of your choice.
 Vintage wicker baskets are a nice compliment to any kitchen and when visiting a flea market close to you, keep your eyes open for them.

 Storage on wheels is also of paramount importance as rolling storage shelves and carts can fit into weird nooks and crannies, can be pulled out when needed and pushed away when their task has been completed.

-Above cabinet storage is usually decorated with dust collectors, rather avoid this practise by using this space as extra storage for boxes or baskets that can hold the things you use but dont need all the time such as light bulbs, batteries and repair tools.
+Above cabinet storage is usually decorated with dust collectors, rather avoid this practice by using this space as extra storage for boxes or baskets that can hold the things you use but dont need all the time such as light bulbs, batteries, and repair tools.

 Choosing your appliance:

 Over the range Microwave oven give you fast cooking which is an ideal addition to your kitchen, make sure the one you choose has a high wattage as this ensures that your food cooks quickly.